Code of Ethics

 Code of ethics, serving the needs of patients, families and health care professionals

 In order to fully meet the standards established by Magee Rehabilitation Hospital’s Mission Statement, Magee staff will carry out their duties in an ethical manner.

 Magee staff shall carry out their duties in accordance with:

 - the ethical standards established by their respective professions.

 - the Code of Conduct as stated in the Magee Rehabilitation Staff Handbook.

 - the policies, procedures, rules and regulations established by Magee Rehabilitation.

 - the Jefferson Health System Code of Conduct

 Magee Rehabilitation is a non-profit corporation established for the treatment and care of the physically and cognitively disabled.
-Any individual, fourteen years of age or older, who meets the criteria set by Magee Rehabilitation, is eligible for admission regardless of race, religion, gender, sexual orientation, or national origin.
+Any individual, fourteen years of age or older, who meets the criteria set by Magee Rehabilitation, is eligible for admission regardless of race, religion, gender, sexual orientation, gender identity and expression, or national origin.